nurzamanindra/reactjs-ecommerce/README.md

 # 🛍️ React E-Commerce App

 > A simple e-commerce frontend built using React.
-This project includes multiple pages such as Home, Products, Single Product, and Cart.
+This project includes multiple pages such as Home, Products, Single Product, Cart, Login Page, and Signup Page.
 The project is still in progress with more features being developed.

 ---